Daycare Essentials Checklist: What to Pack for Daycare

 If your daycare doesn’t provide this, you can bring a large reusable shopping bag or beach bag.

-You’ll probably also want to have a large bag to transport goods to and from the daycare.
 I know some parents use their diaper backpack, but I find a plain plastic or cloth shopping bag works just as well.

-This bag also has a pocket in front for a spare outfit you need to bring etc.
+This bag also has a pocket in front for a spare outfit you need to bring, etc.

 13. Special Item

-This might be a blankie, a stuffed animal, a soother…
+This might be a blankie, a stuffed animal, a soother, etc.

-It’ll help make the transition a little smoother.
+It’ll help make the transition smoother.

 14. Family photo